Zhu-Liyuan/Terrian-Classification/README.md

    ![img](https://github.com/ZHULiyuanRS/Terrian-Classification/blob/master/x64/Debug/Image/sample2.bmp)

-   We select 5 features of the ground objects, and we combine 6 bands from the satellite images to
+   We select 5 kinds of the ground objects, and we combine 6 bands from the satellite images to
    form a 6-dimension vector as an input for classification.